Professor of Law from Practice

 Director, James Tricarico Jr. Institute for the Business of Law and In-House Counsel

 Michael Pastor is the Director of the James Tricarico Jr. Institute for the Business of Law and In-House Counsel.
-He is also an Adjunct Professor of Law and Senior Fellow at New York Law School, where he teaches Technology Law and Government Administration.
+He is also a Professor of Law from Practice and Senior Fellow at New York Law School, where he teaches the In-House Counsel Experience Seminar.

 Professor Pastor previously served as the General Counsel of the New York City Department of Information Technology and Telecommunications (DoITT) and the New York City Cyber Command (NYC3).
 In those roles, he handled and oversaw all technology law matters for New York City, including those related to cybersecurity and broadband connectivity.
 He was also the Deputy Commissioner for Legal Affairs and Franchises at DoITT, where he acted as the lead executive on the City’s relationships with major telecommunications providers, including overseeing the LinkNYC program and initiatives tied to the roll-out of 5G wireless networks.